In this chapter:

 With the current New Zealand epidemiology, neither MenACWY nor MenB give protection across all prevailing meningococcal groups and both types of vaccine are recommended.
 The meningococcal vaccines registered and available are summarised in Table 13.3 below.

+Meningococcal B vaccine (Bexsero) is funded as part of the routine childhood Schedule for all infants.
+No meningococcal ACWY vaccines are currently on the routine Schedule, except for special groups.
 No meningococcal vaccines are on the routine Schedule, currently.
-See section 13.5 for funded vaccine for special groups.
+See section 13.5 for funded vaccines for special groups.

-Three meningococcal vaccines are funded for certain special groups (see section 13.5).
+Four meningococcal vaccines are funded for certain groups (see section 13.5).

 - Recombinant meningococcal B vaccine, MenB (Bexsero, GSK) contains four components from the group B meningococcus: three recombinant N. meningitidis group B surface proteins associated with bacterial adhesion and survival (Neisseria heparin binding antigen fusion protein, adhesin A protein, and factor H binding protein) plus detoxified outer membrane vesicles containing antigen as used in the MenNZB epidemic vaccine.
 Other components include aluminium hydroxide, sodium chloride, histidine and sucrose.